hasufell/hasufell.github.io/posts/2024-05-07-ultimate-string-guide.md

 ### ByteString

 This is a low level type from the [bytestring](https://hackage.haskell.org/package/bytestring) package, shipped with GHC.
-**It is not a string**.
-It shouldn't have been called \*String.
-It is a sequence of bytes, carries no encoding information and is **pinned memory** (cannot be moved by the GC).
+It is just a sequence of bytes and carries no encoding information.
+It uses **pinned memory**, so it cannot be moved by the GC.
 As such, it doesn't require copying when dealing with the FFI.
-It is quite efficient and has a large API, but (obviously) lacks text processing facilities, because it has no knowledge of unicode.
+It is quite efficient and has a large API, but (obviously) lacks text processing facilities, because it has no knowledge of unicode (or other textual formats).
 Most operations work on `Word8` boundaries.

 The definition for strict ByteString is (as of [0.12.1.0](https://hackage.haskell.org/package/bytestring-0.12.1.0)):